Data object privileges

 This feature is in Public Preview.

-The Azure Databricks data governance model lets you programmatically grant, deny, and revoke access to your data from the Spark SQL API.
-This model lets you control access to securable objects like tables, databases, views, and functions.
+The Azure Databricks data governance model lets you programmatically grant, deny, and revoke access to your data from Spark SQL.
+This model lets you control access to securable objects like catalogs, databases, tables, views, and functions.
 It also allows for fine-grained access control (to a particular subset of a table, for example) by setting privileges on derived views created from arbitrary queries.
-The Azure Databricks SQL query analyzer enforces these access control policies at runtime on clusters with table access control enabled.
+The Azure Databricks SQL query analyzer enforces these access control policies at runtime on Azure Databricks clusters with table access control enabled and all SQL endpoints.

 This article describes the privileges, objects, and ownership rules that make up the Azure Databricks data governance model.
 It also describes how to grant, deny, and revoke object privileges.